ah19190/ah19190/README.md

-- 👋 Hi, I’m @ah19190
+- 👋 Hi, I’m Brendan
 - 👀 I’m interested in how things work.
 How do computers work?
-- 🌱 I’m currently learning C++ using CS50.
-I am hoping to get a start on my coding journey.
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently an MSc Computing student @ Imperial College London.
 - 📫 How to reach me ...

 <!---